-sics, while the Head of Digital Forensics is in charge people, including technical specialists, have received extensive training from a professional instructor.
+In order to meet its goals, the organisation's budget was multiplied several times to enable more digital forensics experts to be hired and the right tools to be implemented.
+Employing the right people and giving them the right training has been crucial to achieving the organisation's goals.
+Even the most skilled people, including technical specialists, have received extensive training from a professional instructor.
 As a result, all lab staff are now more skilled and better trained in their respective fields.
-It has also been challenges day in, day out.
-A few years ago, however, decided to tailor the training to specific crimes in the future and to implement an improved training programme.
+It has also been decided to tailor the training to specific crimes in the future and to implement an improved training programme.